The best beaches in South East Asia

 18. Koh Tarutao, Thailand

 One of our favourite remote beaches in Southeast Asia is Ao Son on Koh Tarutao in Thailand.
-Koh Tarutao is the largest island in the Tarutao National Marine Park and a former concentration camp for political prisoners.
+One of the many hidden gems of Thailand, Koh Tarutao is the largest island in the Tarutao National Marine Park and a former concentration camp for political prisoners.
 It’s heavily protected by the Thai government with very few facilities.

 You can reach Koh Tarutao via a 1-hour speed boat from Pakbara, which costs around 450 bahts per person each way.
 The entry point is at Ao Phante Malacca in the north of the island, which is where the camping ground base is.